nanofuzz/nanofuzz/CONTRIBUTING.md

 - [Node.js][] v16+ (if using Linux or Mac, we recommend installing via [nvm][])
 - [Yarn][] v1.x

+If you're using [Nix][], all dependencies other than Git will be automatically provided by the `flake.nix` file in this repo once you've cloned it.

 ### Developing in Windows WSL

 Here are some WSL-specific guides: